UniversalRobots/Universal_Robots_Client_Library/README.md

 target_link_libraries(db_client ur_client_library::urcl)
 ```

+## License
+The majority of this library is licensed under the Apache-2.0 licensed.
+However, certain parts are
+licensed under different licenses:
+ - The queue used inside the communication structures is originally written by Cameron Desrochers
+   and is released under the BSD-2-Clause license.
+ - The semaphore implementation used inside the queue implementation is written by Jeff Preshing and
+   licensed under the zlib license
+ - The Dockerfile used for the integration tests of this repository is originally written by Arran
+   Hobson Sayers and released under the MIT license

+While the main `LICENSE` file in this repository contains the Apache-2.0 license used for the
+majority of the work, the respective libraries of third-party components reside together with the
+code imported from those third parties.

 ## Library contents
 Currently, this library contains the following components:
  * **Basic primary interface:** The primary interface isn't fully implemented at the current state